rng-guy/NFSMWBartender/README.txt

-v1.9.04: Corrected mislabelled spawn tables in "LIMITATIONS" section of README v1.9.05: Rephrased a couple more parts of the README to remove ambiguity v1.9.06: Overhauled entire README and renamed parameter group in "Labels.ini" file
+v1.9.04: Corrected mislabelled spawn tables in "LIMITATIONS" section of README v1.9.05: Rephrased a couple more parts of the README to remove ambiguity v1.9.06: Overhauled entire README and renamed parameter group in "Labels.ini" file v1.9.07: Improved clarity of README by replacing most references with nouns